 Left Hand Outdoor Challenge

-Applications for teen participants and adult mentors will open on June 17.
+Applications for teen and adult mentor volunteers for the 2026-27 season will open on June 17.

 Program Objectives